-- Models and methods of Computational Intelligence. - Frameworks and notebooks for the development of Computational Intelligence (CI) solutions in Python. - Tuning, regularization, optimization of models and learning strategies. - Deep learning of classic, convolutional and recurrent models. - Classification, detection, regression, and clustering. - Associative and knowledge-based systems and memories.
+- Models and methods of Computational Intelligence for classification, detection, regression, and clustering. - Frameworks and notebooks for the development of Computational Intelligence (CI) and Data Mining (DM) solutions in Python. - Deep learning of classic and convolutional models with tuning, regularization, optimization of models and learning strategies. - Classic data mining models for frequent pattern search. - Associative knowledge-based systems for similarity search and recommendation systems.